-Three Ways to Checking the Health of Your Vagus Nerve
+Three Easy Ways to Checking the Health of Your Vagus Nerve

 When patients are at the doctor and are asked to open their mouth wide to say ‘Ahhh’, they are actually being checked for the condition of their vagus nerve.
 There is a little fleshy extension at the back of your throat and a soft palate.
 This structure is known as uvula and when you say ahhh, it should stay in the middle whereas the soft palate should be elevated.
 If your vagus nerve is experiencing issues, the uvula with be on the side than in the middle and the soft palate will also not elevate equally on both sides.